brenda-castillobrais/Portfolio_management_with_R/README.md

 ## 2) rolling_window_evaluation
 In this notebook, I evaluate the portfolio performance using the approach illustrated in 1).
 How?
 As new information arrives for each stock at day t, the portfolio manager has to make a forecast of asset returns for the next day t + 1.
-Based upon the forecast of asset returns,the manager rebalances the portfolio weights every 10 days (biweekly rebalancing) to construct a new portfolio that achieves the desired investment objective (e.g., market risk minimization).
+Based upon the forecast of asset returns, the manager rebalances the portfolio weights  to construct a new portfolio that achieves the desired investment objective (e.g., market risk minimization).
+In this example, weights rebalancing is done every 10 days.

 To measure performance, I compute the evolution of wealth by hypothetically investing $100 at day t=0.
 The evolution of wealth is given by
 ```math